possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 You can tell ansible to start at a particular task.
 Using `--start-at-task="download compiled packages"` for instance will start at the last task and only sync the packages directory down to our local machine using rsync

+You can tell ansible to step through each task and ask you what you want to do using `--step`. `y` will execute the current task, `n` will skip the task, and `c` will continue executing all the remaining tasks

 ### Run the playbook

 ```tcsh